tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 purposes.
 They support testbench construction by providing a standard communication infrastructure between verification components (TLM) and flexible verification environment construction (UVM factory).
-Finally, they also provide macros for allowing more compact coding styles.
+Finally, they also provide mixins for allowing more compact coding styles.
+These mixins offer similar capabilities as macros in the SystemVerilog (SV) version.

 This User’s Guide will touch on most of these utilities; for the complete list, see the UVM *1.2 Class Reference*.